animepug2002/TextGame/README.md

 # TextGame
-A activity I did in GWC in 2019
+An activity I did in GWC in 2019.
+ALso sample version provided to me is included